IlyaSemenov/node-data-cleaner/README.md

 ### Typically, validators only *validate* objects but don't *transform* them

-In the example above, node-validator validates department ID and returns a Department object in a single piece of code.
+In the introduction example, node-validator validates department ID and returns a Department object in a single piece of code.

-If you use a validor, you will need to hit the database **twice** (first in the validator, then in the business code.)
+If you use a typical json-validor, you will need to hit the database **twice** (first in the validator, then in the business code.)

 ### Custom validators are cumbersome